Abhishank005/SRGAN-Based-Video-Enhancement-using-Single-Image-Super-Resolution/README.md

 # SRGAN Based Video-Enhancement-using-Single-Image-Super-Resolution

-In this project, we have used a pretrained Super-Resolution Generative Adversarial Networks(SRGAN) model to perform Video enhancement using Single Image Super Resolution.The model thakes a low resolution video as input and provides a high resolution video as output.
+In this project, we have used a pretrained Super-Resolution Generative Adversarial Networks(SRGAN) model to perform Video enhancement using Single Image Super Resolution.
+The model takes a low resolution video as input and provides a high resolution video as output.
+The model has been validated in different genres videos at different quality levels.
 It is done in 6 simple steps which includes conversion of input video into low resolution frames and then converting back the processed high resolution frames into the output video.
 ## STEP-1
 Clone the following repository which consists of Pretrained SRGAN Model in your Notebook:-